feross/run-series/README.md

 #### series.waterfall(tasks, [callback])

-Runs the `tasks` array of functions in series, each passing their results to the next in the array.
+Runs the `tasks` array of functions in series, **each passing their results to the next in the array**.
 However, if any of the `tasks` pass an error to their own callback, the next function is not executed, and the main `callback` is immediately called with the error.

 ##### arguments